-19.4 A student obtains deliberation marks in the pre-deliberation for an initial package of at least 50 credits and is allowed to continue the programme if:
+19.4 A student obtains deliberation marks in the pre-deliberaton for an initial package of at least 50 credits, exemptions not included, and is allowed to continue the programme if:

-- the student has obtained a final result of at least 50 out of 100, and - the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 12 credits; and - for the programme components for which the student did not succeed, the student has an exam result of at least 8/20.
+- the student has obtained a weighted total of at least 50 out of 100, and - the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 12 credits; and - for the programme components for which the student did not succeed, the student has an exam result of at least 8/20.

-A student obtains deliberation marks in the pre-deliberation for an initial package of at least 30 and maximum 49 credits and is allowed to continue the programme if:
+A student obtains deliberation marks in the pre-deliberation for an initial package of at least 30 and maximum 49 credits, exemptions not included, and is allowed to continue the programme if:

-- the student has obtained a final result of at least 50 out of 100, and - the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 6 credits; and - for the programme components for which the student did not succeed, the student has an exam result of at least 8/20.
+- the student has obtained a weighted total of at least 50 out of 100, and - the overall study load, expressed in terms of credits, of the programme components for which the student has not obtained credits is maximum 6 credits; and - for the programme components for which the student did not succeed, the student has an exam result of at least 8/20.

-A student with an initial package of less than 30 credits cannot obtain deliberation marks in the predeliberation and can only be allowed to continue the programme if a credit is obtained for all the programme components.
+A student with an initial package of less than 30 credits, exemptions not included, cannot obtain deliberation marks in the pre-deliberation and can only be allowed to continue the programme if a credit is obtained for all the programme components.

 19.5 The body appointed by the faculty is called to a special meeting in case there are exceptional individual circumstances for a student who does not comply with the predetermined pre-deliberation conditions.
-Exceptional individual circumstances could be study-related or personal.
-The body appointed by the faculty may allow a student who does not comply with the predetermined conditions for pre-deliberation to continue the programme if it can motivate that the student will be able to complete the programme successfully.
+Exceptional individual circumstances could be study-related, family-related or personal.
+The body appointed by the faculty may allow a student who does not comply with the predetermined conditions for pre-deliberation in a reasoned manner to continue the programme.
 In that case the body appointed by the faculty can decide that a result is identified as a deliberation mark and can impose a binding condition, such as the mandatory retake of certain programme components.